addhyanmalhotra/IRIS_191CS202_1_Django/README.md

 ## Issues

 * Author Details Table not implimented
-* Password Reset UI not un-implimented
+* Password Reset UI not implimented
 * App not secure need to find way to hide app secret

 <!-- LICENSE -->